fledge-iot/fledge-south-http/docs/index.rst

     - **Port**: The port to listen for connection from another Fledge instance.

-    - **URL**: The URI that the plugin accepts data on.
+    - **URL**: URI that the plugin accepts data on.
 This should normally be left to the default.

     - **Asset Name Prefix**: A prefix to add to the incoming asset names.
 This may be left blank if you wish to preserve the same asset names.